- Medigap helps to pay for some of the healthcare costs that aren’t covered by original Medicare.

-Medigap Plan K and Plan L have an out-of-pocket limit.
-This is a maximum amount that you’ll have to pay out-of-pocket.
-After you meet this limit, these plans pay for 100 percent of covered services for the rest of the year.
+In 2021, the Plan K and Plan L out-of-pocket limits are $6,220 and $3,110, respectively.
+After you meet the limit, the plan pays for 100 percent of covered services for the rest of the year.

 There are some health-related services that aren’t covered by Medigap.
-If you need to use these services, you’ll have to pay for them out-of-pocket.
-These include:
+If you need to use these services, you’ll have to pay for them out of pocket.
+These may include:

-Below, we’ll compare the costs of the different Medigap plans available in three cities across the United States.
+The following table shows a cost comparison of monthly premiums for the different Medigap plans in four sample cities across the United States.

 There are certain rules associated with buying a Medigap policy.
 These include:

-- You must have original Medicare (parts A and B), not Medicare Advantage
+- You must have original Medicare (parts A and B).
+You cannot have Medigap and Medicare Advantage.

 - A Medigap plan only covers a single person.
 This means spouses will need to purchase separate policies.

-Additionally, some Medigap plans are no longer available to those new to Medicare and Medigap.
-However, people who are already enrolled in these plans can continue to have them.
+Additionally, some Medigap plans are no longer available to those who are new to Medicare.
+However, people who are already enrolled in these plans can keep them.
 These plans include:

-Medical underwriting is a process that’s used by insurance companies to make decisions about coverage based off of your medical history.
-Medical underwriting is not allowed during Medigap open enrollment.
+Medical underwriting is a process that’s used by insurance companies to make decisions about coverage based on your medical history.
+Medical underwriting is not allowed during Medigap initial enrollment.

 Medigap is a type of supplemental insurance that you can purchase to help pay for health-related costs that aren’t covered by original Medicare.
 There are 10 different types of standardized Medigap plan.

 The cost of a Medigap plan depends on the plan you choose, where you live, and the company from which you purchase your policy.
 You’ll pay a monthly premium for your plan and may also be responsible for some deductibles, coinsurance, and copays.